argusherd/nodonlod/README.md

 Nodonload is a personal media platform resource management tool.
 By integrating [mpv](https://mpv.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), you can access your collection in a single place.

+## Why no download?

+There are already tons of tools that help you download resources from different media platforms.

+I personally don't want to maintain so many local files, and the quality of the streaming is compatible with my needs.
+I just need a simple tool that can easily organize my collections.

 ## Target audience

 ✅ You will benefit from nodonload if your usage habits conform to the following situations.

 - All your collections come from online media platforms like [YouTube](https://www.youtube.com/), [SoundCloud](https://soundcloud.com/), or any other platform that [yt-dlp supports](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+- You are comfortable with the quality of the streaming.
 - Only a few local files need to be managed.
 - You want to manually create your own playlists and labels in order to sort collections more clearly.
 - You collections can be easily swapped by an alternative version or link.